-- On the up time tool bar, click Services.
-In the tree panel, click Add Monitoring Period. - The Add Monitoring Periods window appears. - 3.
+- On the Uptime Infrastructure Monitor tool bar, click Services.
+In the tree panel, click Add Monitoring Period.
+The Add Monitoring Periods window appears. - 3.
 Type a name in the Monitoring Period Name field. - 4.
 In the Definition section, enter one or more time period expressions that combine to create a full Monitoring Period definition.
-See Time Period Definitions for information on the types of time period expressions that are valid in up time. - 5.
+See Time Period Definitions for information on the types of time period expressions that are valid in Uptime Infrastructure Monitor. - 5.
 Click Save.